digital-clinical-safety-alliance/dcb0129-mkdocs-template/{{cookiecutter.project_name}}-clinical-safety-management-file/clinical-safety-management-file/clinical-risk-mgmt-system.md

 This document must be reviewed by:

-- Dr Simon Chapman
-- Prof Tim Cole
-- Magda Umerska

 The review mechanism for update is via Pull Request review on GitHub, with opportunity for reviewers to comment and amend the text.

 ### Approvers and Process

 This document must be **approved** by:

-- Clinical Safety Officer, {{ clinical_safety_team_name }}
+- Clinical Safety Officer, {{ cookiecutter.clinical_safety_team_name }}

 - Following satisfactory review by the Reviewers, the nominated Approvers merge the pull request into the main branch of the code.

-- The current version of this document will always be selected as the 'default branch' in GitHub### Related Documents
+- The current version of this document will always be selected as the 'default branch' in GitHub
+-
+### Related Documents

 ## Introduction